cliff42/anchor-kit/README.md

 <img width="575" height="453" alt="Screenshot 2025-12-15 at 2 39 28 AM" src="https://github.com/user-attachments/assets/d72fd696-9406-463f-82de-f27c69ccf88d" />

 Above are various examples of ways `flex_row`s and `flex_column`s can be arranged within an `anchor` point.
 On top is a `flex_column` rendering multiple rows, and in the middle is a `flex_row` rendering multiple columns.
-At the bottom is shown how `Style` options can affect positions of these elements within, specifically showing how `alignment_y` takes effect in a `flex_row`.
+At the bottom is shown how `Style` options can affect positions of these elements within, specifically showing how `align_y` takes effect in a `flex_row`.

+Flex elements can justify their child elements to the start, middle and end of their layouts, and children elements themselves and use the `align` styling attributes to align themselves within the flex elements.

 ```
 ui.flex_row(<Style>, |closure|);